eyereasoner/eye/nexus/README.md

     )].
     ```

-- nexus supports reasoning with backward rules described in rdf core as
+- nexus supports reasoning with backward rules described in RDF Core as
   e.g.
     ```
     # is the age of a person above some duration?